Rogers lets some of its Mastercard users earn more cash back under strict new guidelines

 Rogers is letting customers save a little bit more money on eligible purchases.

-But there are two caveats: you need a Rogers Mastercard, and you need to trust Rogers to keep you connected (cue flashbacks to July 2022).
+But there are two caveats: you need a Rogers Mastercard, and you need to trust Rogers to keep you connected (cue flashbacks to the July 2022 outage).

 As a recap, Rogers Bank introduced the Rogers Connections Mastercard in October 2022, a card specially designed for “Rogers customers.”
 The company is selling the idea that if you have certain Rogers services, using this card on your other purchases will net you a return through cash back.